Capgemini/xrm-datamigration-xrmtoolbox/README.md

 6. The Data is now extracted into a JSON file/s which you can see an example of below:
  ![Data Export Output](images/DataExportOutput.png "Data Export Output")

-In this example 3 Account records have been extracted with the attributes ‘Account’, ‘Account Rating’ & ‘Email’
+In this example 3 Account records have been extracted with the attributes ‘Account Name’, ‘Email Address’ & ‘Account Number’

 ### Data Import
 To import the exported data into an environment, follow the instructions below